Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 Repent instead: I John 1:9
 ### Overcoming the World
 #### Proper Attitude Toward World
-You don't belong to world:
+You don't belong to world: John 15:18-19
 >'I have given them Your word; and the world has hated them because they are not of the world, just as I am not of the world.
 I am not asking You to take them out of the world, but to keep them away from the evil one.
 They are not of the world, just as I am not of the world.'
 (John 17:14-16)

+You will experience (overcome-able) tribulation:
+>'These things I have spoken to you so that in Me you may have peace.
+In the world you have tribulation, but take courage; I have overcome the world.”'
+(John 16:33)